 Chicken and Poultry

 Over 70% of chicken meat is produced in industrial systems.
 The majority of Chickens and Turkeys bred for meat grow so fast that their bones, heart, and lungs can’t support their weight, causing crippling lameness and often heart failure.

 Big chicken farms often cage around 50,000 birds in one house.
 They do not get to go outside or see daylight.
 Free range birds, on the other hand, are able to access the outdoors and given much more space to roam.
 You are also able to purchase birds that are kept indoors but have a higher quality of life with more space, daylight, and a better environment.

 In Bristol we have a number of local farms that go above and beyond the minimum requirements.
-Our organic, free range chickens come from Otter Valley and Wood Green Farm.
+Our organic, free range chickens come from Wood Green Farm.
 Both use GM free corn feed, in addition to allowing the chickens to munch on grubs.
 The former has an on-site abattoir, the latter has invested in tree planting.

 If you are shopping elsewhere in Bristol their are lots of options.
 Like super local and small-scale Elm Tree Farm in Stapleton.
 They can be found out the weekly farmers market in St Nicks and their chickens are also free range – they are not certified organic (as it is too costly for them) but they follow the same principles.
 Have a look online and find a supplier that you are willing to support.

 Here in the UK, nearly all beef cattle and lambs are reared outdoors.
 This is not guaranteed though, so make sure to check the label for ‘Organic’, ‘Grass-fed’ and ‘Access to pasture’.

 We stock beef and lamb from organic meat company Wellhung, based in Devon.

 Pork and Bacon